staticwebdev/30DaysOfSWA/www/src/pages/showcase.md

 ## Community Showcase

-Build on what you learned by exploring real-world applications and code samples in our **[Community Showcase](https://microsoft.github.io/static-web-apps-gallery-code-samples/)**.
+We're working on a new **Community Showcase** site where you can discover real-world applications and code samples contributed by the developer community.
+You should be able to:
- * Filter the showcase by front-end framework or static site generator.
+ * Filter by tags to see examples for specific front-end frameworks and static site generators
- * Select the "open source" tag to find projects with source code for inspiration.
+ * Filter by "open source" to see projects that have links to source code, for inspiration.
- * Share your project to inspire others or provide the first sample for a tag!
+ * Add your project, to inspire others and celebrate your achievements!

+Here's a sneak peek at what that will look like.
+Stay tuned for more details.

 ---